Stelviaa/Minishell/README.md

 # Minishell
-Minishell, project of common core to 42 school.
+42 school common core project.
 ## Purpose
 Reproduction of an bash terminal in C language.
 We had to implement command execution, pipes, signals, redirections, and our own commands.
 ## Download and Installation